S1SYPHOS/Gulp-Kirby-Starter-Kit/README.md

 $ npm install
 ```

 Now just type `npm start` and code away!
+If you want to build for production, use `npm run build`.

 ## Configuration
 Tweaking the asset pipeline is pretty easy, as `config.js` comes with sensible defaults and extensive comments.
 Everything you need to know may be found there - otherwise open an issue and let me know!

+### Development server
+By default, this boilerplate uses PHP's built-in server.
+If you are using a local development server (as recommended above), just set `server.enable` to `false` and replace the default `browsersync:proxy`.

+### Linting styles & scripts
-Note that rules for linting styles and scripts *are excluded from this pattern* and located in `package.json` which provides a certain flexibility:
+Rules for linting styles and scripts *are excluded from this pattern* and located in `package.json` which provides a certain flexibility:

 > I prefer linting my files while editing them (supported by all major text editors (such as GitHub's [Atom](https://atom.io), Microsoft's [Visual Studio Code](https://code.visualstudio.com), (proprietary) [Sublime Text](https://www.sublimetext.com) or even Adobe's [Brackets](http://brackets.io) through plugins).
 > — S1SYPHOS